Aantrreksh/sql-query/sqlref/sql_reference.md

 <object alt="syntax diagram for a result column"  data="./diagrams/resultColumn-c1c38798c2df350f9e17762f95ea9df9.svg" ></object>

-A *result column* can be any expression that can optionally be associated with an identifier, that is, a *new name*.
+A *result column* can be any expression that can optionally be associated with an identifier, which is a *new name*.
 By providing custom identifiers, you can control the column names that are used in the result data set written to Cloud {{site.data.keyword.cos_short}}.
 See the following examples for such expressions:
 - A column name from one of the relations.
 - An expression that uses column names from one or multiple relations.